smartdevicelink/sdl_server_guides/guides/Getting Started/API/index.md

 ---
 ### `PUT /applications/service/permission`
-This route modifies the app services permissions of an application.
+This route modifies the App Services permissions of an application.

 ---
 ### `POST & GET /applications/certificate/get`